Moga, Punjab: Early history

+Despite the Moga region being under nominal Muslim-rule, in-reality the influences of the dominant Jatt tribes of the area prevailed, namely the Gills and Dhaliwals, consisting of clan-chieftainships (chaudharis).
 During the early Mughal-Sikh Wars, in 1634 Guru Hargobind left Amritsar to avoid Mughal persecution and arrived near Moga with fresh recruits enlisted en route to stage a counter-attack against the Mughal government.
 When near Moga, he sent his family to safety in Kartarpur and while he remained in the Malwa region with his army.
+According to Visakha Singh, the local Gill and Dhaliwal tribes (including Rai Jodh of Kangar) of the Moga region, provided military assistance to Guru Hargobind during the Battle of Mehraj.
 Most of the Jat tribes of the local area were converted to Sikhism by the missionary works of the seventh Guru of the Sikhs, Har Rai.
 The area of Moga was one of the 45 taluqas (subdistrict) south of the Sutlej River that was claimed by Maharaja Ranjit Singh as belonging to or claimed by him through Sada Kaur as per a list by Captain William Murray on 17 March 1828.